“We’ve been needlessly irritating people, from our creaking old website to our interrogation of passengers over the size of their purses.”

 Some Ways Airlines Cut Costs that Negatively Effect Consumers

 Most of these fuel reduction changes do not affect customers that much.
-However, we can expect that airlines will increasingly develop cost-cutting strategies that negatively affect consumers, including:
+However, we can expect that airlines will increasingly develop cost savings strategies that negatively affect consumers, including:

-- Finding fewer airport personnel at the gate and check-in counter, and
+- Finding fewer airport personnel at the gate and check-in counter.

 - Taking shuttles to get from airplanes to the airport.
 (Usually, these shuttles are stuffed to the gills and expose you to the weather at the destination.
 I was once, for example, forced to experience a cold London winter day while dressed for arrival in the tropics of southern India).